rik404/APPFLx-doc/endpoint-installation.md

 ## Configure the Endpoint
 The command above will create a configuration file `$HOME/.funcx/<ENDPOINT_NAME>/config.py`.
 You should update this file with appropriate configurations for the computing resource you are using before start the endpoint.
 We provide few suggestions on setting this configuration file.

-@ShellyRiver: Please make the following points as a list of bullet points
+@ShellyRiver: Please make the following points as a list of bullet points like [this](https://appfl.readthedocs.io/en/latest/users/user_run.html)

-1. If you are using your own computer or some virtual machines provided by cloud service provider such as AWS EC2 or Azure virtual machines, you probably do not need change much of the `config.py` file.
+1. If you are using your own linux machine or some virtual machines provided by cloud service provider such as AWS EC2 or Azure virtual machine, you probably do not need change most part of the `config.py` file.
 You just need to specify the number of blocks you want to allocate to the endpoint.

 2. If you are using any supercomputer as your computing resources which uses some scheduler such as Slurm to allocate resources, you can find some example configurations for various supercomputers [here](https://funcx.readthedocs.io/en/latest/endpoints.html#example-configurations).
 We also provide two example configurations for allocating [CPU](https://github.com/Zilinghan/FaaS-web/blob/main/docments/config-cpu.py)/[GPU](https://github.com/Zilinghan/FaaS-web/blob/main/docments/config-gpu.py) resources on a supercomputer using Slurm scheduler.

 @ShellyRiver: I want the following thing to be a note

-1. If you have further questions about setting up funcX endpoint, please join the [funcX Slack](https://join.slack.com/t/funcx/shared_invite/zt-gfeclqkz-RuKjkZkvj1t~eWvlnZV0KA) for help.
+1. If you have further questions about setting up funcX endpoints, please join the [funcX Slack](https://join.slack.com/t/funcx/shared_invite/zt-gfeclqkz-RuKjkZkvj1t~eWvlnZV0KA) for help.

-2. Now funcX changes name to Globus Compute, so sometimes you may see term Globus Compute instead of funcX in the document of funcX, but they actually refers to the same thing.
+2. Now funcX changes name to Globus Compute, so sometimes you may see term Globus Compute instead of funcX in the funcX document, but they actually refers to the same thing.

 ## Start the Endpoint
-Before starting funcX endpoint, you need to go to a certain directory you want, which will be the root directory for funcX when accessing your file system or writing output files.
-Please select that directory carefully.
-When you are in your desired directory, run the following command by replacing `<ENDPOINT_NAME>` with your endpoint name.
+Before starting the funcX endpoint, you need to first change to a certain directory you want, which will be the root directory for funcX when accessing your file system or writing output files.
+Please select that root directory carefully.
+When you are in your desired directory, run the following command by replacing `<ENDPOINT_NAME>` with your endpoint name to start the funcX endpoint.
 ```
 funcx-endpoint start <ENDPOINT_NAME>
 ```